ssfsx17/ffpnp/pandoc-markdown/0900-espers.md

 - Double Speed
 - Maneuver/Move: 6
 - Jump: 4
-- Outgoing After-Armor Damage is halved
+- Potency for damage is decreased by 50

 **Esper Action: Choco Cure**